walkerford/chainlink-bridge-project/chainlink-project.md

 Blockchain full-nodes are not actively a part of the bridging consensus, but access to these is required by all of the node types in order to query and transaction on source and destination chains.

-- Bridge transaction discovery
+- Bridge-transaction discovery

-Gathers a batch of bridge transactions from source chain, and pools them into a single record on the destination chain.
+Gathers a batch of bridge transactions from source chain, and pools them into a single attestation on the destination chain.

-- Transaction record validation
+- Attestation validation

-Validates transaction records on destination chain by monitoring both source and destination chains for anomalies.
-Can submit fraud proofs that can pause the network or trigger slashing or other consequences to offending nods.
+Validates transaction attestations on destination chain by monitoring both source and destination chains for anomalies.
+Can submit fraud notification that can pause the network or trigger slashing or other consequences to offending nods.

-Can anyone properly staked be a validator or should it be a permissioned network?
+Can anyone who is properly staked be a validator or should it be a permissioned network?

 - Transaction finality

-Submits the actual bridge transaction on the destination chain, once the transaction record has been validated.
+Submits the actual bridge transaction on the destination chain, once the transaction attestation has been validated.
 Pays gas on destination chain.
 In times of congestion, will retry a number of times.

 ### BGC developers